Darthagnon/oss-enterprise/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Do unto others as you would have them do unto you.
+Be nice; don't be excessively unkind.
 Don't be evil.
-Be nice; don't be excessively unkind.
 If you must, condemn the behaviour, not the person. *"You are an idiot"* is unacceptably mean and personal, *"Your pull request is stupid because X reason"*, while impolite, may be necessary to get the message across.

 ## Don't get offended
 It's the internet.
 A bit of trolling, cursing and short-tempered caffeine-fuelled moody development is expected.
-One is free to say what one wants; we are not Thought Police and don't care about political correctness. (though going out of one's way to be offensive won't get desired results)
+One is free to say what one wants; we are not Thought Police and don't care about political correctness, only about getting the job done.
+If someone says mean words to you, GROW UP.
+Remember, though, going out of one's way to be offensive won't get desired results.

 ## Be intelligent.
 Put in some thought before commenting; "eta wen?" or "this is brken, pls fixx" is discouraged.